FernandaFranco/170-study-guide/topics_review.md

 # Which files in a Sinatra project is client-side and which are server-side?

 #### Server-side:
-- Gemfile
-Lists dependencies needed to run the program so Bundle can install them.
+- Gemfile: Lists dependencies needed to run the program so Bundle can install them.
-- Ruby files
-Core of the Sinatra application.
+- Ruby files: Core of the Sinatra application.
 The Ruby code runs on the server while handling requests.
-- View templates
-They must be processed on the server before being sent to the client.
+- View templates: They must be processed on the server before being sent to the client.
 The generated response will be then sen to the browser to render.

 #### Client-side:
-- Stylesheets
-Interpreted by the browser.
+- Stylesheets: Interpreted by the browser.
 Styles the page.
-- JavaScript files
-Evaluated by the JS interpreter whitin every browser.
+- JavaScript files: Evaluated by the JS interpreter whitin every browser.
 Adds behavior to the page.
 # How does an HTML form element interact with the server-side code that processes it.

 when a HTML form is submitted by the user, the browser makes a HTTP request to the path specified in the form's action attribute.
 The name attribute in the input is sent as a HTTP parameter key, and the input value as the parameter value.
 Also, the method used will be set as the method form's attribute.